AliFlux/MapTilesDownloader/README.md

 python server.py
 ```

 If your web browser doesn't open a map afterwards, navigate to `UI\index.htm` and open it manually.
+The output tiles will be in the `output\{timestamp}\` directory by default.

 ## Requirements